Cape vulture: Conservation and threats

 On the 20th of June 2019, the carcasses of 468 white-backed vultures, 17 white-headed vultures, 28 hooded vultures, 14 lappet-faced vultures and 10 cape vultures, altogether 537 vultures, besides 2 tawny eagles, were found in northern Botswana.
 It is suspected that they died after eating the carcasses of 3 elephants that were poisoned by poachers, possibly to avoid detection by the birds, which help rangers to track poaching activity by circling above where there are dead animals.

 Climate change has contributed as a threat for the endemic species, populations have decreased due to the high temperatures and global warming.
 There is still need to alter laws to achieve great conservation, as most laws in South Africa are implemented at a provincial scale.
 All vulture species can be elevated to 'Specially Protected' status to help increase their populations.

-Human Wildlife Conflict
+Human wildlife conflict

 There is still a need to deal with human-wildlife conflicts, farmers still need to be made aware of the effects of poisoning.
 In Namibia, 1.7% of communal farmers admitted to using poison in the year 2015.
 In Kenya, over 20% of farmers used poisons to eliminate predators and they were not aware of the Kenya Wildlife Act.
 It was then suggested that awareness campaigns should be implemented to reduce poisoning.
 In addition, a combination of top-down, e.g. legislation, and bottom-up such as corrals or compensation is expected to help reduce the problem.